openhab/openhab-addons/bundles/org.openhab.binding.zoneminder/README.md

 ### Authenticated

+The binding can access ZoneMinder with or without authentication.
 If ZoneMinder authentication is used, first make sure the ZoneMinder user has the **API Enabled** permission set in the ZoneMinder Users configuration.
 Then, enter the user name and password into the ZoneMinder Server thing configuration.